flavio-fernandes/pelican-blog/content/hacks/office-clock-part2.md

 ##### Connecting from the Clouds

-In a nutshell, the oclock program's purpose in life is to provide a "dumb" interface that lets smarter things/people control the display and the led strip.
-Thus, showing the time and date is just a side job, really. ;) These smart people/devices can delegate out on the details of how the display works, and get what she/he/it needs by using simple http requests.
+In a nutshell, the oclock program's purpose in life is to provide a "dumb" interface that lets smarter people/devices control the display and the led strip.
+Thus, showing the time and date is just a side job, really. ;) These smart people/devices can delegate the details of how the display works and get what she/he/it needs by using simple http requests.
 I have actually written a controller program for doing that in [Erlang](http://www.erlang.org/), but it was for a different "dumb" device.
 Playing with one for the oclock will be another blast of fun.

-There is also room for having the oclock program integrate with [MQTT][mqtt] and send notifications about motion detected, for instance.
+There is also room for having the oclock program integrate with [MQTT][mqtt] and send notifications, like motion detected.
 By subscribing to MQTT, we can offer an alternate way of controlling the display too.
 Using [Adafruit.io][adaio] would be a nice and easy way to get going on that.

 ## Final thoughts

-Hopefully this was useful and will inspire you to build an awesome "Office clock"; much better than what I got.
+Hopefully, this was useful and will inspire you to build an awesome "Office clock"; much better than what I got.
 If I can clarify something that was not well described, don't be shy in reaching out to me.
 There are lots of great resources out there for learning on how to DIY.
-Adafruit's [learn][adalearn] and [Adafruit Pi Zero Contest videos][adavideos], [Hackaday](https://hackaday.io/),
-[Collins Lab](https://youtu.be/9cps7Q_IrX0?list=PL6F433DD9F964C78A) to name a very few.
+Check out Adafruit's [learn][adalearn] and [Adafruit Pi Zero Contest videos][adavideos], [Hackaday](https://hackaday.io/), and [Collins Lab](https://youtu.be/9cps7Q_IrX0?list=PL6F433DD9F964C78A) to name a very few.

 Enjoy!